 - Light stretching – Once your body has had time to recover a bit, you may enjoy a bit of relief by implementing a daily routine of light stretching.
 Here’s a video with a few exercises to give you an idea:

 Disclaimer – As we’ve mentioned before, we are not health care professionals here at SimplyJnJ.
 We simply research and write about things that we care about, have worked for us and want to share with others.
-Today’s topic on how to get pain relief for bruised ribs was posted for information purposes only and should not be taken as medical advice.
+Today’s topic on how to get what to do with bruised ribs was posted for information purposes only and should not be taken as medical advice.